You Sexy Thing: Cover versions

-In 1997, two covers were released at almost the same time as the re-issue of the Hot Chocolate original.
+In 1997, two covers were released almost simultaneously as the re-issue of the Hot Chocolate original.
 One cover was by pop duo T-Shirt, featuring actress Chloé Treend and songwriter Miranda Cooper, while the other version was by English pop/dance act Clock.
 Both are re-workings with the original music and lyrics but with new additional vocal segments.

 T-Shirt version

-Actress Chloé Treend and songwriter Miranda Cooper collaborated under the name T-Shirt to release another successful cover of "You Sexy Thing" in August 1997.
-This version reached number 63 in the United Kingdom, number five in New Zealand, and number six in Australia, where it stayed on the chart for 32 weeks.
-In Australia and New Zealand, it earned platinum certifications.
+Actress Chloé Treend and songwriter Miranda Cooper collaborated under the name T-Shirt to release a cover of "You Sexy Thing" in August 1997.
+This version reached number 63 in the United Kingdom, number five in New Zealand, and number six in Australia.
+It earned platinum sales certifications in Australia and New Zealand.
 British magazine Music Week rated this version three out of five, writing, "The Hot Chocolate hit gets a Spice Girls-style reworking with chirpy, cocky vocals mixed in with Errol Brown's soulful delivery.
 A fresh take on a pop classic."